Three “different” versions of the “Le Cab” were made in the period between 1889 and 1919.

 5- On the right and left of the FM logo are small decorations on the box label.

-There is one known copy complete with box, so very rare and that one has a brown horse.
+As already mentioned there is one known copy complete with box, so very rare and that one has a brown horse.

 In 1903 Martin released this same toy again in a slightly modified version, now with a passenger section and also open side windows, a clockwork drive and a complete new box label.